What Is a Safe Deposit Box?

 • Birth certificates & passports: Vital for identity verification and international travel.

-• Military discharge papers: Crucial for veterans seeking benefits or employment opportunities.
+• Military discharge papers: Important for veterans seeking benefits or employment opportunities.

 • Wills & trust documents: Ensuring they’re safe and easily accessible to execute the deceased’s wishes accurately.